Neel14-stack/Assignment/DWH/hadoop.md

 - there are 2 things in map reduce
 - MAPPER JOB AND REDUCER JOB
 - there might be alone MAPPER JOB but there wont be any case of SOLO REDUCER JOB

+### NOTES
+- No of ballots is equal to no of teller
+- no of blocks is equal to no of map job